medcomdk/MedComLandingPage/docs/assets/documents/FHIRImplementationGuide.md

     <figcaption text-align="center"><b>Figure 3: Menu bar for profile 'MedComCorePatient'</b></figcaption>
     </figure>

-On top of the MedComCorePatients front page you will finde a menu bar with folowing tabs:
+On top of the MedComCorePatients front page you will finde a menu bar with folowing tabs:<br>
    * <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/StructureDefinition-medcom-core-patient.html"> <b>Content</b></a>:  Givies a short introduction to the profile and a table over profile content
    * <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-patient-definitions.html"> <b>Detailed Description </b></a>: Gives a detailed description of all elements in the profile
    * <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-patient-mappings.html"><b>Mapping</b></a>: Gives an overview of how terms in the standard can be mapped to other HL7 standards, but not the previuos MedCom standards.
 To get this information you must look under each standard.
    * <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-patient-examples.html"><b>Examples</b></a>: Gives an overview of the examples for the gine profile as in this case for the MedComCorePatient profile
        *  If you select one of the examples you will be presented for the content of the narrative text.
 If you instead select the tabs XML, JSON or TTL you will see the entire content of the MedComCorePatient.
    * <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-patient.profile.xml.html"><b>XML</b></a>: Shows the entire content of the MedComCorePatient profile in XML format
    * <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-patient-examples.html"><b>JSON</b></a>: Shows the entire content of the MedComCorePatient profile in JSON format
    * <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-patient.profile.json.html"><b>TTL</b></a> Shows the entire content of the MedComCorePatient profile in TTL format

 **Step 4**
-* If you scroll down on the MedComCorePatients front page you will finde a menu bar with five tabs where three of the tabs represents tables that explains how the profile is constructed (see <a href="#Fig4" rel="noopener noreferrer"> Figure 4</a>).
+If you scroll down on the MedComCorePatients front page you will finde a menu bar with five tabs where three of the tabs represents tables that explains how the profile is constructed (see <a href="#Fig4" rel="noopener noreferrer"> Figure 4</a>).
 * The trhee tables are:
     * **Differential Table**
     * **Snapshot Table**
     * **Snapshot Table(Must Support)**

     <figure>
     <img src="../images/TableOverview.png" alt="Table overview of the profile MedComCorePatient"  style="width:50%" id="Fig4">